Government Help for Premature Babies | NICU Parents

 No federal agency provides grants directly to individuals, but NICU parents frequently stop working to care for their premature infants for extended periods.
 Often, the lost wages make them eligible for various government programs that provide financial assistance to low-income families.

-Free grant money for bills and personal use base eligibility on projected income, not what you earned before your newborn was delivered preterm.
+Free government programs for individuals base eligibility on projected income, not what you earned before your newborn was delivered preterm.
 You might find help with home repairs, HVAC upgrades, appliance replacement, utility bills, phone expenses, and more.

 Leave Laws